Converters

 public CommandResult execute(CommandInvocation invocation) {

-invocation.println("Timeout: " + duration.toSeconds() + " seconds");
+invocation.println("Timeout set to " + duration.toSeconds() + " seconds");

 return CommandResult.SUCCESS;